GoogleCloudPlatform/spanner-migration-tool/web/README.md

 Updated Conv struct in JSON format.

-### Filepaths
+### Report file

-`/filepaths` is a GET API which generates and returns file paths for the schema and report files.
+`/report` is a GET API which generates report file and returns file path.

 #### Method